Vercel AI SDK

 ## Configure OTel tracing for Node.js

-For standalone Node.js applications (without Next.js), configure the tracer provider at the top of your entry file before any AI SDK calls.
+If you're not using Next.js, you can configure OTel directly in a standalone Node.js application.
+For standalone Node.js applications, configure the tracer provider at the top of your entry file before any AI SDK calls so that subsequent AI SDK calls are captured.

-After meeting the prerequisites, you can run this example and generate spans without any additional configuration.
+After meeting the prerequisites, you can run the following example and generate spans without any additional configuration.

 import { NodeTracerProvider } from "@opentelemetry/sdk-trace-node";